toddjordan/ember-testing-guide-examples/README.md

 # ember-testing-guide-examples
-Running examples from the ember testing guide
+Running examples from the ember testing guide.
+The purpose of this repo is to ensure...

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+* The tests pass JSHint
+* The tests pass JSCS (via ember-suave)
+* The tests pass!

 ## Prerequisites